Wondering what apps are most popular with Millennials? Well here are the top apps they are downloading from top money apps to food delivery apps.

 These are just a few of the awesome utility apps out there.
 Check back for more posts for more awesome apps!

 Want more?
-Check out these hot money making apps.
+Check out these hot ways to make money from home with side hustles.